arkency/posts/posts/2023-12-14-one-way-of-implementing-async-read-model.md

 Note that this is a simplified implementation.
 [There are other aspects to consider when designing an async read model](https://blog.arkency.com/read-model-patterns-in-case-of-lack-of-order-guarantee/)

 In this case, I only subscribe to one event because that is all I need to build the read model.
-Note that my. first argument to the method is a class, not a class instance.
+Note that my first argument to the method is a class, not a class instance.
 ```ruby
   Rails.configuration.event_store.tap do |store|
     # ...